N7ghtm4r3/Equinox/docs/backend/APIs/FilteredQuery.md

-This API allows you to create dynamic queries with filter parameters leveraging [regex expressions](https://www.geeksforgeeks.org/dsa/write-regular-expressions/).
+This API allows to create dynamic queries with filter parameters leveraging [regex expressions](https://www.geeksforgeeks.org/dsa/write-regular-expressions/).

 Under the hood, it uses the **CriteriaBuilder** API, making it particularly useful for building complex queries with